amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 We found there are actually numerous clean water sources (some more obvious than others) that allowed us to significantly reduce our single-use plastic bottle waste.

 >### Personal purifier <br>
 >Before we get into Sri Lanka's network of water refill stations, a quick note on personal filter and purifier options.
-If you're planning ahead for longer term or regular travel, having your own water purifier bottle or system can be a great way to cover your hydration needs.
+If you're planning ahead for longer term or regular travel, having your own water purifier bottle or system can be great to cover your hydration needs.
 We now use [“Travel Tap” water purifying systems][1] which we find very versitile and convenient, and there are plenty of other choices available.
 >![]({{"/images/water/traveltap2.png"|absolute_url}})
 >
 >But if you don’t have one of these magical water purifiers, never fear.
-Check out our tips below for staying hyrated in Sri Lanka without leaving a trail of plastic pollution behind you.
+Check out our tips below for staying hydrated in Sri Lanka without leaving a trail of plastic pollution behind you.

 ### GetWater.Lk

-[GetWater.lk][8] documents the network of water refill stations options around Sri Lanka to help travellers avoid single-use bottles.
+[GetWater.lk][8] documents the network of water refill station options around Sri Lanka to help travellers avoid single-use bottles.
 You can check out [Get Water's website][8] and use their nifty map to find water refill options near you.
 You can also [contribute][8] by adding additional clean water refill treasures that you discover during your travels.

 Many of the places we found to re-fill our bottles weren't yet recorded by Get Water.
-With this in mind, it's definitely worth asking and looking around if [Getwater.lk][8] doesn't show options near you, and if you find new options, add them!
+With this in mind, it's definitely worth asking and looking around if [Getwater.lk][8] doesn't show options near you.
+And if you find new options, add them!

 [![]({{"/images/water/getwater-lk.png"|absolute_url}})](https://www.getwater.lk/)

-Below we share a just few of the many places to refill, and things we learnt along the way about water in Sri Lanka.
+Below we share just few of the many places to refill, and things we learnt along the way about water in Sri Lanka.

 ### Arugambay